 Rephrase what you are saying if you need to.
 If a person with a hearing loss asks you to repeat something you said, repeat it once – if they still cannot understand you, think of a different way to say the same thing.
 This is something most people will naturally do, even for those with normal hearing.

-For more information on this topic or to book an appointment with one of our hearing care professionals call (08) 8683 1415.
+For more information on this topic or to book an appointment with one a hearing professional then click here.